rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/dns.rst

 Reverse DNS importance with hosted mail servers
 -----------------------------------------------
-Reverse DNS is especially important if you are running an application like a mail server on your cloud server, as many recipient servers reject, or mark as spam, all email that originates from an "unauthenticated" server.
+Reverse DNS is especially important if you are running an application like a mail server on your cloud server, because many recipient servers reject, or mark as spam, all email that originates from an "unauthenticated" server.

-This basically means that after the sending IP address is checked, if the reverse DNS does not match the sending domain, then it is classed as
+This basically means that after the sending IP address is checked, if the reverse DNS does not match the sending domain, then it is classified as
 "unauthenticated".

 ..
 NOTE::
-   We put "unauthenticated" in quotes because having a reverse DNS record attached to your domain does not automatically guarantee acceptance of email originating from your domain by the recipient's email server.
+   Having a reverse DNS record attached to your domain does not automatically guarantee acceptance of email that originates from your domain by the recipient's email server.
-   Having a reverse DNS record for your domain can prevent email originating from your domain from being immediately rejected.
+   Having a reverse DNS record for your domain can prevent email that originates from your domain from being immediately rejected.
    Non-matching or generic reverse DNS lookup settings are often rejected out of hand, but rejection can occur for other reasons.